RaiMan/sikulix4python/README.md

 **What you need**
  - the latest ``sikulixapi.jar (2.0.5+)`` ([download from here](https://raiman.github.io/SikuliX1/downloads.html))
- - a Python installation 2.7 up to 3.7 (3.7 recommended)
+ - a Python installation 2.7 up to 3.9 (testing on 3.9)
  - run ``pip install py4j`` to get the support on the Python side
  - a mature Python IDE (I use IntelliJ's PyCharm) or just a Python REPL.